rcarson3/rust_data_reader/README.md

 ```

 # Versions
 * 0.5.0 (in progress) - Moved to anyhow from failure crate.
 Updated lexical crate to version 6.0 which allows us to get rid of dependency of fast-float crate as the performance wins in that crate had been ported over to lexical more or less.
 Update the memmap2 crate to 0.5.0.
-The only change on the end-user side of things should be swapping out `failure::Error` to `anyhow::Error` if they were using those previously.
+The only change on the end-user side of things should be swapping out `anyhow::Error` to `anyhow::Error` if they were using those previously.

 * 0.4.0 - Updated UseCols to be 0 based.
 Updated several public facing functions to take in different types.
 Added a mmap version of the parser behind a feature flag.
 Updated a number of crates and swapped the float parsing backend from lexical to the fast-float crate for a large increase in performance (135MB/s to 190MB/s on my machine).
 Added a number of functions to the ReaderResults struct to allow users to pull out given row(s) or col(s).